NullOsama/SIC-Assembler/README.md

 ```

 It takes the script in the inputfile source and generates the symbol table, program name, program length, ... etc.
+After generating the intermediate file it will generate both the listing file containing the object code for each instruction and the object file which contains the generated text records.
 Literals are supported and stored in the symbole table.

 ## Contributing